 Integrated facility license

-If passed, SB46 would allow patients with the following conditions to qualify for medical marijuana:
+SB46 allows patients with the following conditions to qualify for medical marijuana:

 Anxiety or panic disorder

 Cancer-related cachexia, nausea or vomiting, weight loss, or chronic pain

 Spasticity associated with Multiple Sclerosis or a spinal cord injury

 How much does it cost to open a dispensary in Alabama?

 To open a medical marijuana dispensary in Alabama, the non-refundable application fee is $2,500 and licensing application and development costs which could run between $35,000 up to $75,000, depending on size of the operation and what is involved.
 For capital costs to develop the business after licensing, this could range between $400,000 up to $1,000,000 or more depending on the size of the operation, types of furnishings, and other expenses such as properly stocking the shelves with adequate cannabis products.

 The ADAI regulates the cultivation and processing of hemp under the Industrial Hemp Research Pilot Program.
 The registration period for hemp growers, processors, and universities seeking licensure in 2020 is now closed.
 The Alabama Medical Cannabis Commission convened in September of 2019 at the State House.
 The Legislature created this commission to study whether Alabama should join the other states in legalizing marijuana, amending a bill that would have simply legalized medical marijuana in its earlier draft.
 In February 2020, SB165, a bill authorizing medical marijuana passed through a legislative committee in the state senate.